trejder/yii-calendar/README.md

 And, both assets (`styles.css` and `yiicalendar.js`) are published to separate folders in your app's assets directory, because they're registered in two separate condition checkings (styles are published and registered only, if user is not using custom styles and Javascript code is published and registered only, if `ajaxUpdate` property is set to `TRUE` (by default, it is), that is -- calendar is updated via AJAX.

-I didn't change it, though I find this strange, because I didn't have enough time.
+I didn't change this, because I didn't have enough time.
 Refer to `YiiCalendar::init()` method, if you don't like this and would like to change this behavior.

 ## Days links